gvenit/kan-fpga/README.md

 ## Mapping to FPGA
 In this project, the data processor does not normalize the input data and only performs the activation function and the linear layer.
-RSWAF is precalculated and loaded as LUTRAM in the FPGA, thus speeding significantly the process in the cost of memory resources.
+The radial basis function (RBF) used is precalculated and loaded as LUTRAM in the FPGA, thus speeding significantly the process in the cost of memory resources.
 The Linear Layer is mapped as a parallelized version of the classic systolic architecture, where data and weights are streamed from the sides of a systolic array